SystemsApproach/sdn/netvirt.rst

-behavior of the virtual network, with the central controller then taking responsibility for figuring out how to implement the network with the available resources, such as virtual switches in the hypervisors of the data center's servers.
+behavior of the virtual network, with the central controller then taking responsibility for figuring out how to implement the network with the available resources, such as virtual switches in the hypervisors of the datacenter's servers.
 The core principles of SDN—separation of data plane from control plane, and centralization of the controller to manage a multitude of switching elements—provide the basis for this approach.
 The coming sections dig deeper into how this